Deokishisu/FRLG-Plus/FEATURES.md

 ###### [] indicates NYI

+#### Mechanical Additions:
+- A Key System has been implemented, similar to Black2 and White2.
+Press the L Button while on the Key System Menu to access the Help System, which has detailed information on each key.
+Use the keys to change various settings about your game.
+Those settings are:
+	*  __Version__: Switch between FireRed and LeafGreen to catch version exclusive Pokémon.
+	* __Difficulty__: Like in Black2 and White2, there is a Challenge and an Easy Mode difficulty.
+These difficulties scale trainer levels up or down, and in Challenge Mode important trainers will have an extra Pokémon.
+	* __Nuzlocke Toggle__: Can toggle on a Nuzlocke mode.
+Press the L Button on the Key System menu to read the special ruleset for this mode.[]
+	* __IV Calculation__: Can make the game treat your Pokémon's IVs as all perfect (31), all zero, or use their actual IVs as is standard for the purposes of stat calculation.
+This does not affect your Pokémon's actual IVs or Hidden Power, just how thier stats are calculated.
+If set to all perfect, enemy Pokémon will also be treated as if they have all perfect IVs.[]
+	* __EV Calculation__: Can make the game treat your Pokémon's EVs as all zero, or use their actual EVs as is standard for the purposes of stat calculation.
+This does not affect your Pokémon's actual EVs, (they will still gain/lose EVs as normal), just how their stats are calculated.[]

 #### Story Changes:
 - The National Pokédex is available as soon as the player becomes the Champion without first registering 60 Pokémon in the Pokédex or first visiting the Sevii Islands.
 - Event tickets are given away through gameplay milestones, allowing the player access to Birth Island and Navel Rock to catch Deoxys and Ho-oh/Lugia, respectively. []